AspenJames/js-ajax-fetch-lab/README.md

 We're going to be making an app to allow us to fork a repo and create issues on that fork.
 Basic HTML is provided in `index.html` along with some JavaScript in `index.js`.
 Your job will be to follow the instructions and complete the code to make it work.
-Don't forget to run it in the browser to see it in action, and run the tests to make sure they pass!

 You'll need to read the GitHub API documentation to see how each function works.

-**_Note_**: Running it will require that you return your personal token in `getToken`, however, the tests will **not** pass if you leave your token there, so before you commit and push, make sure you set `return ''` in the `getToken` function.
+**_Note_**: Running it will require that you return your personal token in `getToken`, however, you do not want to give this out to just anybody, so before you commit and push, make sure you set `return ''` in the `getToken` function.
 NEVER give out your token or check it into GitHub!

 1. Fork [this][fetchlab] repository in the `forkRepo` function.
 Read more about